micfleury/in_jane_asylum/Chapter3.md

 Houston is about to protest, but Rachael holds up a hand.
 Houston drops the reports in one of the chairs facing Rachael's desk and sits in the other.

 "That's not to say there's anything wrong with your method, Doctor Houston.
 As I said, sometimes people just don't click.
 You're doing a wonderful job with many of your patients.
 George adores you.
-Says your the best therapist he's had."
+Says you're the best therapist he's had."

 Houston snorts, "George's been here two years and still can't wear clothing for more than five minutes at a time.
 What has my method done for him?"
 He sighs and picks up the reports.
 He rises to walk out of the office. turning back to Rachael, "Please don't tell him I was here."